jamarphi/pen_engine/README.md

     - ninja-build (for using the ninja generator with cmake which is what gradle uses by default for cmake builds)
     - gcc-multilib (for compiling)
     - libncurses5 (for the Android Studio debugger)

+For Mac it would be:

+    - brew install ninja

 Make sure you have an internet connection because this will download any files needed for the build.
 This will build the apk files into a build/outputs/apk directory inside of the android directory.